statiolake/vscode-simple-vim/README.md

 **Graceful modal editing for VS Code.**

 Waltz is a modal editing extension for VS Code that emphasizes smooth integration with VS Code's native features.
-It provides Vim-inspired keybindings while fully embracing VS Code's philosophy — from multiple cursors to native selection handling.
+It provides Vim-inspired keybindings while fully embracing VS Code's philosophy—from multiple cursors to native selection handling.

 ## Inspiration & Credits